 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-The Department of Psychiatry is currently seeking a full-time Clinical Research Coordinator to assist with two projects; Federally-funded clinical trial related to sleep and a state-funded project related to opioid use and Medication Assisted Treatment (MAT).
-The Clinical Research Coordinator will have a home-base on University of Michigan North Campus, and coordinate study efforts at various locations throughout Michigan.
+The Department of Psychiatry is currently seeking a full-time Clinical Research Project Coordinator to manage a Federally funded clinical trial related to alcohol use and suicide.
+The Clinical Research Project Coordinator will have a home-base on University of Michigan North Campus, and coordinate study efforts at various locations throughout Michigan.

-Candidate will be responsible for assisting with all aspects of the project, including participant enrollment and follow-up, project budget and staff effort, training and managing research assistants and other project staff, tracking and managing project data, and managing human subject protection through collaboration with the Institutional Review Board.
+Candidate will be responsible for assisting with all aspects of the project, including the development of study protocols, participant enrollment and follow-up, project budget and staff effort, training and managing research assistants and other project staff, tracking and managing project data, and drafting progress reports.
 The candidate will work closely with the Principal Investigator, Co-Investigators, and other members of the research team.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.